Today, you’ll learn how to reinvest stock gains.

 Allocation for stocks should also only be 30% of the total capital because it is riskier than other investment tools. (source)

-It is riskier due to its 3 times volatility in the market.
+It is riskier because of its volatility, which is three times volatility in the market.

 The higher volatility in stocks makes trading difficult to master.